Firing someone is part of the job.

 Let them respond.
 Let them feel.
 Let them process.

-If they get emotional: stay steady.
+If they get emotional, stay steady.
 You do not have to fix it.
 You just have to hold the line.

 Step 5: Handle the Logistics Cleanly

+Have everything ready before you walk into the room, not while they are sitting across from you.
 Final paycheck information.
 Return process for scrubs, keys, badges.
 Benefits or COBRA information if applicable.
 Any exit paperwork.

 Clean execution matters.
 Sloppiness here undermines everything you just did right.